oopsmonk/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

    The third argument specifies the first transaction in the bundle to which to start adding the signature fragments.
 In our example, the first transaction is the output transaction, so it doesn't need a signature.
    :::

 ## Step 3.
-Send the signed bundle to a node
+Send the signed bundle to an IOTA node

-After adding the signature fragments to the input transactions in your bundle, it's now signed and ready to be sent to a node.
+After adding the signature fragments to the input transactions in your bundle, it's now signed and ready to be sent to an IOTA node.

 1. Convert the transactions in the signed bundle to trytes and push them into a new array